Michael-yunfei/academic-kickstart/content/post/OdysseyWithAni.md

 No one believes his call<br>
 They sell his statue<br>
 for buying the new virtue<br>
-Our grate nature has been left alone<br>
+Our great nature has been left alone<br>
 <br>
 No, I cannot deny that I love her the most<br>
 But she is not near<br>